-What is Dog Collar Sensitivity?
+What Is Dog Collar Sensitivity?

-Don't worry; you are not alone.
+Don't worry—you are not alone.
 There are countless dogs with this issue and countless owners dealing with it.
-Indeed, according to Dog Star Daily, a good 20 percent of dog bites takes place when an owner is attempting to grab a dog by the scruff or collar.
-How did this happen?
+Indeed, according to Dog Star Daily, a good 20% of dog bites occur when an owner is attempting to grab a dog by the scruff or collar.
+Why does this happen?

 Most dogs are introduced to the collar from a very young age.
-Puppies learn pretty quickly to the sensation of wearing a collar and get desensitized to its presence in a matter of days.
-Indeed, day after the day, the puppy hardly notices the collar any more.
+Puppies get accustomed to the sensation of wearing a collar and get desensitized to its presence in a matter of days.
+After a matter of days, the puppy hardly notices the collar any more.

-- Avoiding grabbing your dog by the collar unless in an emergency situation
+- Avoiding grabbing your dog by the collar unless in an emergency situation.

-- Avoid grabbing your dog by the collar to crate him
+- Avoid grabbing your dog by the collar to crate him.

-- Avoid grabbing your dog by the collar to correct him
+- Avoid grabbing your dog by the collar to correct him.

-- Avoid grabbing your dog by the collar to snap the leash on and leave the dog park
+- Avoid grabbing your dog by the collar to snap the leash on and leave the dog park.

-- Avoid grabbing your dog by the collar to do anything your dog in general finds unpleasant
+- Avoid grabbing your dog by the collar to do anything your dog in general finds unpleasant.

 So what should you do if you need to grab Rover by the collar?
 There are alternative things you can do to prevent collar sensitivity.
-For instance:

 - If you must leave the dog park, do not grab the collar and snap the leash on and leave.
-Rather, call your dog, snap the leash on give a treat, play a game together or walk in the park before heading home.
+Rather, call your dog, snap the leash on, give a treat, play a game together, or walk in the park before heading home.

 - If you must stop your dog from getting ahold of something, don't grab by the collar.
 Instead, train your dog the "leave it" command.